 While coming to connections, it has a pair of HDMI 1.4a inputs one of them is MHL compatible.
 Also stereo out put jack of 3.5mm and 12 volt output for controlling screen is there.
 One of the unique feature of HD142X it has a fully backlit remote control which is small and cute.

-Overall, HD142X performs better than most of its higher priced competitors which makes it the best home cinema projector in the list.
+Overall, HD142X performs better than most of its higher priced competitors which makes it one of the best home cinema projector in the list.

 While some projectors are exceptionally bright and others are great for gaming with lightning quick response times – there are some that just look so good that they become impossible to ignore.